From Audit to Redesign: Rebuilding Envirolite's E-Commerce Experience

 These behavioral insights became a critical foundation for the next phase of the redesign, restructuring the information architecture and navigation to better align with user intent, clarify pathways, and reduce friction in the decision-making process.

-03 — nav barCard sorting information architecture
+05 — nav barCard sorting information architecture

 I started with card sorting to make sense of the information architecture.
 The current site has two separate navigation sections "Products" and "Shop" that contain largely the same categories with overlapping SKUs, which creates confusion about where a user should go to find what they need.

-The recommended structure consolidates everything into a single "Products" section organized by industry vertical.
+The recommended structure consolidates everything into a single "Products" section organized by industry.
 Instead of dumping 20 flat product links under a category like Medical, I introduced intermediate sub-groupings: Positioning & Support, Surgical Accessories, Protection & Comfort, so users can scan and orient themselves faster without being overwhelmed by a wall of SKU names.

 The same logic applies across verticals: Athletic & Recreation breaks down into Carpet Bonded Foam, Pit Cubes & Covers, Mats & Padding, and Accessories rather than listing every individual product in the mega-menu.